 countries where Plenitude operates

-In Central Asia, Eni is active in Turkmenistan, where it is the only European energy company operating in the country, and in Kazakhstan, where since 2017 it has been engaged in promoting the development of projects for the generation of electricity from renewable sources thanks to important partnerships with other companies.
+In Central Asia, Eni is active in Turkmenistan and in Kazakhstan, where since 2017 it has been engaged in promoting the development of projects for the generation of electricity from renewable sources thanks to important partnerships with other companies.
+Again in Kazakhstan, Eni has launched experiments and feasibility studies to develop agri-feedstock for the extraction of vegetable oils, a necessary raw material for the production of biofuels.

 Turn your smartphone and discover more